ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Ablations

 \subsection{Different Confidence Measures}

 Table~\ref{tab:all_metrics} presents a comprehensive comparison of various confidence quantification metrics employed in Out-Of-Distribution (OOD) detection.
-Notably, all these metrics outperform the baseline metric \textit{DINO}, as evidenced by their consistently high correlation scores, reaching at least $-0.88$.
-However, two metrics, namely $\metric$, and ECE, exhibit a significantly higher correlation with human scores, with values of $-0.98$.
-This remarkable correlation can be attributed to the comprehensive nature of these metrics, which consider both the probability and the change in class prediction.
-In contrast, MSP solely focuses on the probability aspect, while Accuracy only takes into account the change in class prediction.
-Furthermore, both $\metric$ and ECE exhibit strong correlations with human scores, with values of $-0.9868$ and $-0.9860$, respectively.
-Although $\metric$ slightly outperforms ECE, both metrics can be used interchangeably.
-Nonetheless, for the sake of simplicity and continuous relative performance measurements, we introduce the $\metric$ metric, which offers better explainability.
+Notably, all these metrics outperform the baseline metrics DINO and KID, as evidenced by their consistently high correlation scores, reaching an absolute high correlation of at least $0.9$.
+This implies that our evaluation framework supports multiple metrics to measure the alignment as we are performing supervised learning to train the oracles.
+Importantly, Accuracy and ECE measure the performance of a large collection of generated images.
+While MSP and $\metric$ measure the performance at the instance level, which is more useful in practical scenarios where we don't have access to a lot of generated images to estimate the performance.
+Although MSP also achieves a high correlation, in some cases, there might be a chance that an oracle can predict the wrong class with high confidence (as it is class-label independent).
+For instance, MSP on domain alignment leads to only a $0.14$ correlation with human preferences.
+Hence, conditional probability is important to measure the instance-level alignment.
 It is worth noting that the negative sign in the correlation coefficients stems from the inherent differences between the nature of these metrics.
-Specifically, lower values of $\metric$ indicate better performance, while higher scores in human evaluations indicate superior performance.
+Specifically, lower values of $\metric$, and ECE indicate better performance, while higher scores in human evaluations indicate superior performance.